RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 }
 ```

-##### Testing for a string value consisting only of numeric characters in the match criteria
+##### Testing for a string value consisting only of white space characters in the match criteria

 To test for a string value consisting entirely of white space characters: